xp-dojo/consumer-driven-contracts/README.md

 In this workshop you'll be using [contract testing](http://pact.io) to explore:

- * how to ensure the APIs you depend don't accidentally break your applications
+ * how to ensure the APIs you depend on don't change and accidentally break your applications.
- * how to safe guard against accidentally breaking other peoples applications that rely on your APIs
+ * how to safeguard against accidentally breaking other peoples applications that rely on your APIs
  * how contract testing and other techniques can work together to give you confidence when working with external APIs

-Although we'll work mainly with RESTful style APIs, the principles apply whenever some kind of API dependency exists (for example, depending on a distributed binary, a wire protocol or traditional RPC style APIs)
+Although we'll work mainly with RESTful style APIs, the principles apply whenever some kind of API dependency exists (for example, depending on a distributed binary, a wire protocol or traditional RPC style APIs).

 # Prerequisites